 The PHP readiness check doesn't display the PHP version as the following figure shows.

 This is a symptom of incorrect cron job setup.
-For more information, see Set up cron jobs .
+For more information, see Set up cron jobs in our developer documentation.

 Incorrect PHP version